 Interestingly, when I did an image search for resilience, most of the pictures were of plants growing out of the cracked earth.
 So here you go, resilience:

 Along with my bouts of existential crisis, I also dived back into my Guangzhou routine and community.
 Following the quiet summer, everything has started back up- choirs, events, book club, Chinese classes, teaching French – and delving back into all those enriching activities pulled me away from my funk and into productivity.

 I recently attended some workshops with a career counselor who focuses on helping ex-pats realize their career goals.
 So I ended up having a couple days of focused professional development, which couldn’t have come at a better time since I was feeling particularly in need of some motivation.
 Truthfully, my meetings with the advisor were mainly an affirmation that I’m doing all the things I should be doing and I’m on the right track, but it was sorely needed all the same.
 And more positive things are on the horizon because a group of spouses is starting a group to continue the conversation about career development.

-And then, after a couple weeks back, it seemed like the entire Consulate community, if not the entire ex-pat community and city itself, packed its bags for a week-long holiday.
+And then, after a couple weeks back, it seemed like the entire community and city itself, packed its bags for a week-long holiday.
 This year’s Golden Week, or National Days celebration, happened to fall during Zhong Xiu Jie (Mid-Autumn Festival), making all of Guangzhou feel particularly festive.
 Every year, it is one of the largest mass migrations in the world as Chinese families take advantage of a full week off work to visit family, see cultural sites in China, and travel.
 It’s estimated that over 700 million people traveled for Golden Week this year.

 A bus station in China during Golden Week